INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 Generic term that refers to something that can [learn](#train-learn-fit) [prediction](#predict-prediction) rules from the data.

+### model state

+Set of numerical values that an [estimator](#estimator) learns during training.
+They summarize patterns in the data (limited to what the [estimator](#estimator) can represent), and are stored for later predictions or transformations.
+Examples include the slope and intercept in a linear regression; or the per-feature mean and standard deviation in a standard scaler.

 ### overfitting

 Overfitting occurs when your [model](#model) stick too closely to the [training